awsdocs/amazon-ecr-user-guide/doc_source/repository-delete.md

 # Deleting a private repository<a name="repository-delete"></a>

 If you're finished using a repository, you can delete it\.
-When you delete a repository in the AWSManagement Console, all of the images contained in the repository are also deleted; this cannot be undone\.
+When you delete a repository in the AWS Management Console, all of the images contained in the repository are also deleted; this cannot be undone\.

 **To delete a repository**